One small step

 Corey Stoll comes across almost as over-the-top as the real Buzz Aldrin.

 The suiting up scene, in which Paul Calle sketches the Apollo 11 crew, reminds me of this Norman Rockwell painting of John Young and Gus Grissom before their Gemini mission.
-If you visit that page, scroll down for Paul Calle’s pencil sketch of the Apollo 11 crew.
-Calle is depicted at work in the movie.
+If you visit that page, scroll down for Calle’s pencil sketch of the Apollo 11 crew.
+Paul Calle, played by his son Chris, is depicted at work in the movie.
 (I cannot help thinking that Calle was the inspiration behind the people sketcher in the 1975 Stepford Wives movie, in which the engineers of the American space program turn their talents to creating artificial people.
 See my review.)

 The three actors who collectively play the crew of Apollo 11 look different enough so that you know who you are seeing.
 That is an improvement on the reality, at least with the low-resolution imagery of the time, where they looked so similar you normally had no idea who you were looking at.